-The main responsibilities of a CAS Peer Advisor include, but are not limited to: advising freshmen and sophomores (mainly undecided) on course selection, general education requirements, university requirements, and choosing a major.
-Peers also assist in pre-registration activities including: walk-ins, workshops, campus outreach, and preparation for registration clearance.
-Peer Advisors assist students on an appointment and walk-in basis.
-Peers are responsible for publishing Peer to Peer, an academic blog and connecting with students via social media.
-During welcome week and admission recruitment, Peers are expected to work with the main advising staff and take part in special advising activities.
+The main responsibilities of a CAS Peer Advisor include but are not limited to: advising sophomores (mainly undecided) on course selection, AU CORE requirements, university requirements, and choosing a major.
+Peers also assist in pre-registration activities including: drop-ins, workshops, campus outreach, and preparation for registration clearance.
+Peer Advisors assist students on an appointment and drop-in basis.
+During All American Welcome and admission recruitment, Peers are expected to work with the main advising staff and take part in special advising activities.
 Peers also help plan other academic programs throughout the year.

-To be eligible for the Peer Advisor position you must, at the time of application:
+To be eligible for the Peer Advisor position you must:

 - Have an AU cumulative GPA of 3.0 or higher